HarveyLab/mouseVR/README.md

 The parts are listed in the "screen assembly" section of the parts list google doc: https://docs.google.com/spreadsheets/d/1hkXaeRBd7GJPuhIFjeKkEIziQik9mlkZpzjhxGrkA7A/edit?usp=sharing

 #### 3D printed ball cup
-The ball cup (https://github.com/HarveyLab/mouseVR/blob/master/Hardware/BallCupAssembly/harvey_ballCup_ADNS9800_Vers1_1.ipt) should be printed from a strong plastic that has good chemical resistance and can be easily cleaned.
+The ball cup (https://github.com/HarveyLab/mouseVR/blob/master/Hardware/BallCupAssembly/harvey_ballCup_ADNS9800_Vers1_1.ipt) should ideally be printed from a strong plastic that has good chemical resistance and can be easily cleaned.

 We get ours 3D printed by 3Dsystems using the follow specifications: